network-analytics/udp-notif-scapy/README.md

            +--ro out-errors?           yang:counter32
 ```

-After the update of the subscription the YANG module, the generator emulates pushing a new versioned of the same YANG module with a new leaf `mtu`.
+After the update of the subscription, the generator emulates pushing a new versioned of the same YANG module with a new leaf `mtu`.
 This new YANG module is defined in [ietf-interfaces@2023-04-30.yang](./yangs/interfaces/ietf-interfaces%402023-04-30.yang).
 Note that this new YANG module is defined for test purposes and is not part of any IETF standard RFC.

 ```yang
 module: ietf-interfaces